 1. Customize 3D Printing Speed

 Ability to control how fast the print head moves is stunning.
 Sometimes it has no adverse effect on the quality of a complex 3D printed model.
-And when you are making something straightforward, you can increase the speed much more without losing the quality.
+And when making something straightforward, you can increase the speed much more without losing the quality.

 2. Change Nozzle